tychart/BYU-CS-224-LABS/myxxd/myxxd.md

 00000010: 7574 7075 7420 6d65 616e 3f0a            utput mean?.
 ```

-The last character in the hex dump, `0a`, in the `nl` character for *newline*.
+The last character in the hex dump, `0a`, is the `nl` character for *newline*.
 It is outside the range with decimal value `10` and so it appears as a `.` in the character representation.
-Unlike the hex dump, no padding in required to fill partial lines in the character representation.
+Unlike the hex dump, no padding is required to fill partial lines in the character representation.

 The character representation section in the starter code is output by the function `void printDataAsChars(unsigned char* data, size_t size)`.
 The array `data` contains `size` number of bytes and `size` is never more than 16 but can be less than 16.